rajasegar/awesome-micro-frontends/README.md

 # awesome-micro-frontends
 An awesome list of posts, videos, talks and tutorials on Micro Front-end architectures.

+This is a github version of the Micro Frontends collection by Elisabeth Engel without any referral urls and other noise.
+Hoping to keep this list updated as much as possible, any new links throught PRs are appreciated.

 ## Websites
 - [micro-frontends.org](http://micro-frontends.org)
 - [Micro Frontends by Elisabeth Engel](https://micro-frontends.zeef.com/elisabeth.engel?ref=elisabeth.engel&share=ee53d51a914b4951ae5c94ece97642fc)